We'll always make sure you're involved in the decisions we make about your care and support.

 What is advocacy?

-An advocate is a person who works with you to make sure your ideas and wishes are heard, and that you get the right care and support for you.
+An advocate is a person who works with you to make sure your ideas and wishes are heard.
+They'll help you get the right care and support for you.

 Advocacy is helpful for people who: